hussius/gff-phastcons-human/README.md

 This is only needed the first time.
 Afterwards, you can just use the `summarizeBigWig.py` Python script.
 The `setup.sh` script will:

 - Attempt to install the UCSC wigToBigWig and bigWigSummary executables via BioConda
-- Create a directory called wigFiles to where PhastCons wig files will be downloaded and converted to bigWig
+- Create a directory called wigFiles to where PhastCons wig files will be downloaded and converted to bigWig (note: by default, 46-way files will be used, but you can change the path to download [100-way files](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/phastCons100way/hg19.100way.phastCons/) instead)
 - Download the PhastCons wig files, extract them, and convert them to bigWig.

 After this is finished, you can use the `summarizeBigWig.py` Python script to summarize the conservation scores per regions with a command like this (which uses the gff3 file in this GitHub repo)